argoproj-labs/training-material/getting-started/step1.md

-Argo is normally installed into a namespace named `argo`, so create that
+Argo is normally installed into a namespace named `argo`, so create that:

 `kubectl create ns argo`{{execute}}